 The Instant Pot not only saves time, but helps you to make the most of your time (like squeezing in a yoga sesh, taking a bath, or meditating instead of cooking).

 Focus on getting more – not less

 Any “diet” is synonymous with elimination to most people.
 I’d like to invite you to think about it in a different way; think of what you can add.
-The reason an Instant Pot weight loss plan is successful is because this fun and exciting gadget has an uncanny way of inspiring users to try cooking foods they normally wouldn’t.
+The reason an Instant Pot weight loss plan is successful is that this fun and the exciting gadget has an uncanny way of inspiring users to try cooking foods they normally wouldn’t.